QuickBlox/web-notifications/README.md

     console.log('State is changed: ' + state);
 });
 ```
-Then you create instance of QBNotification.
+Then you should create instance of QBNotification.
 ```javascript
 /**
  * @param {[string]} title   [Title of notification.
 Required value]